The stat they all used? Customer lifetime value , or CLV, which is a measure of how much your customers contribute to your bottom line over time.

-Knowing which types of customers have higher CLVs allows you to better target leads who are like them, meaning you’re focusing your time and money on the people who will maximize your ROI, and you can feel comfortable with your cost per acquisition.
+Knowing which customer segments have higher CLVs allows you to better target leads who are like them, meaning you’re focusing your time and money on the people who will maximize your ROI, and you can feel comfortable with your cost per acquisition.
 Later in the customer lifecycle, knowing this information allows you to tailor the experience to meet the likes and interests of your best customers, increasing retention and referral rates.

 Calculating CLV requires comprehensive data